Braincoke/HexViewer/README.md

 # HexViewer
 A JavaFX application to view hex dumps and hex diffs

-This JavaFX application can be used as a module in another application to view hex dumps or hex diffs.
+This JavaFX application can be used as a module in another application to generate and view hexadecimal dumps or generate and view the differences between two hexadecimal dumps.

 ## Dependencies